-Next, perform the FIT CHECK:
+Perform the SEAL CHECK:

-- Place fingers from both hands at the top of the nosepiece without disturbing the position and exhale sharply to detect any leakage - If air-leaks around the nose are detected, either reposition or re-don to ensure a tightly sealed fit to prevent contaminated air from leaking in - If air-leaks are detected around the respirator edges, straps should be repositioned to get a snug fit against the face - If unable to achieve a secure seal, seek assistance
+- Place both hands over the respirator without disturbing the position and exhale sharply to detect any leakage - If air-leaks around the nose are detected, either reposition or re-don to ensure a tightly sealed fit to prevent contaminated air from leaking in - If air-leaks are detected around the respirator edges, straps should be repositioned to get a snug fit against the face - If unable to achieve a secure seal, seek assistance

 Remove respirator from behind.
-Pull the bottom strap up and over your head.
+Depending on type of respirator, first pull the bottom strap up and over your head.
 Next, do the same for the top strap.
 Pull the respirator away from your face without touching the front.